What is a Medical Malpractice Structured Settlement?

 Receiving a Medical Malpractice Settlement

-Though some medical malpractice claims can be settled before filing a lawsuit, many bigger cases require a formal trial after filing claim.
+Though some medical malpractice claims can be settled before filing a lawsuit, many bigger cases require a formal trial after filing a claim.
 Settling a medical malpractice claim can take months or years after filing the lawsuit due to an extensive approval process.
-Filing a suit does not guarantee a malpractice settlement, and the process can cause significant financial strain.
-Be sure to consult with a legal advisor prior to continuing with your claim in order to ensure the benefits outweigh the risks.

 Negotiation

 Negotiating your settlement is a crucial part of a medical negligence case.
-As with any settlement, the dollar amount the defendant and plaintiff negotiate is meant to represent the amount of damages the plaintiff endured.
+As with any settlement, the dollar amount that the defendant and plaintiff negotiate is meant to represent the amount of damages the plaintiff endured.

-While calculating financial damages and expenditures can be fairly simple, negotiating a fair amount to cover intangible damages — including pain and suffering, emotional strain, etc. — can be more difficult.
 In addition, there are state laws limiting the amount of money you may be able to receive.
 Once a fair settlement has been reached, you will be one step closer to receiving structured settlement payments.

 Receiving Doctor’s Approval